baobui16/Introduction_Big_Data/Lab02 MapReduceProgramming/teamSBTC/doc/report.md

   In general, some strengths could include things like being curious, motivated, persistent, organized, and having good teammate skills.

   Weaknesses could include things like having some problems which has much time to solve.
 First, we feel shy in asking for help from my team when needed afer that got to know each other better and help each other complete the Lab.

+  After completing the lab, our team has more knowledge about MapReduce and consolidates knowledge for the midterm exam.